itsjustmath/itsjustmath/README.md

 ### Hi there 👋

+I’m a New York-born and Los Angeles-raised front-end developer / UI engineer.
+When I’m not working, you can find me hiking, reading, sipping coffee, or laughing at my own terrible puns.

 <!--
 **itsjustmath/itsjustmath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.